 4. Let Team Members Prioritize Their Work

 At the same time, people should be able to choose their own agenda and goals.
 If someone wants to learn how to enhance their communication skills, let them follow that pursuit.
-A coach’s plan shouldn’t dominate the subject’s.
-While there may be times when a coach needs to step in and refocus the individual, this should be done sparingly and only after considering the overall impact it will have.
+A coach’s plan shouldn’t dominate the subject’s goals.
+While there may be times when a coach needs to step in and refocus the individual so they can be more effective, this should be done sparingly.

 5. Walk the Walk